altaykacan/altaykacan.github.io/content/ideas.md

 author: "Altay"
 title: "Ideas"
 date: "2024-12-24"
-description: "This is a collection of articles that I aim to research, write, and post on this blog!"
+description: "Here is a collection of articles that I aim to research, write, and post on this blog!"
 robotsNoIndex: true
 draft: false
 ---